This post may contain affiliate links. Please read our disclosure policy.

-This easy to make Creamy Coconut Vegetarian Korma makes a great go-to Meatless Monday meal.
+This easy to make Vegetable Korma makes a great go-to Meatless Monday meal.
 It's naturally paleo and gluten-free and can easily be made vegan.
-Serve it with a side of rice, quinoa or cauliflower rice for a quick and delicious dinner.
+Serve it with a side of basmati rice, quinoa, or cauliflower rice for a quick and delicious dinner.

 Is there anything better than a bowl of curry to make you feel good?
 Indian is some of my all-time favorite comfort food, and a vegetarian korma is right up there with my fav curries.